 - Dams – the most common type of hydroelectric power, using dams to channel the water and drive the turbines

-- Pumped storage - this method requires the moving of water between reservoirs at different elevation and
+- Pumped storage – this method requires the moving of water between reservoirs at different elevations and provides ‘on-demand’ electricity.

 - Run of the river – typically used for smaller generation, where water flowing downstream is used as it passes.
 This method relies on a constant supply of water to be effective.